-CyberGhost is an interesting choice for those Canadian internet users who do not want to spend much on their online privacy.
+Cyberghost ranks at the 5th spot in our Best VPNs for Canada list.
+It is an interesting choice for those Canadian internet users who do not want to spend much on their online privacy.
 It provides a proprietary security feature that it calls anti-fingerprinting, and it basically boosts your security against online threats.

-CyberGhost has more than 6,500 servers in over 90 countries and offers a 45-day money-back guarantee.
+CyberGhost has more than 6,600+ servers in over 89+ countries and offers a 45-day money-back guarantee.
 It supports torrenting services as well.

 CyberGhost is now available at $2.25/mo which is an affordable price.

 6. PIA VPN – Best for Torrenting in Canada

 Available on: Windows, Mac, Android, iOS, Linux | Simultaneous connections: 10 | Streaming sites unblocked: iPlayer, Hulu, Amazon, Youtube TV US, Disney+ | Number of servers: 28000+ | Server locations: 77 countries

 PIA VPN, or Best VPN for torrenting in Canada, has many features that make it one of the best VPN in Canada.
 It has a server network that consists of 28,000+ servers that can help you stream Netflix, Amazon, Hulu, Disney+, ESPN+, Sling TV, channel4, and other services from outside Canada.

 They have a strict no-log policy, meaning that the provider keeps no tabs on what you do on the internet.
 Privacy is hard to come by in Canada with the enforcement of Bill C-51, according to which all ISPs are required to keep the data of every citizen for 6 months.